elsavj/instagram-followers-check/README.md

 # instagram-followers-check
-a simple script for checking who
+a simple script for checking who isn't following you back on instagram